DataFire/DataFire/README.md

 ```bash
 datafire run -f ./copyIssues.js
 ```
 You should see `issues.json` in your current directory.

+## Writing Flows
+Flows are a series of asynchronous steps.
+Each step will generally make one or more calls to a given API endpoint, and store the resulting data in the `data` object.
+However, you can add steps that execute any asynchronous function.

+Flows use a waterfall design pattern - each step has access to the data returned in all previous steps, and can use this data to construct its request.

+See [Flows.md](./Flows.md) for the full documentation on building flow steps, handling errors, etc.

 ## Serverless Execution
 To run a flow on a regular schedule, you can use [crontab](https://en.wikipedia.org/wiki/Cron),